TuomoNieminen/deep-shrooms/README.md

 ### NOTE:

-The images have been already downloaded and can accessed from here: `<link>`
+The images have been already downloaded and are downloaded inside the Jupyter notebook.